Rambler American: 1968

 For the 1968 model year, the Rambler American lineup underwent further simplification and strategic refinement, reducing its offerings from nine to five models.
 The streamlining aimed to sharpen the car's market focus.
 The base version, no longer carrying the "220" designation, included two- and four-door sedans.
 The mid-level "440" trim was available as a four-door sedan and a station wagon.
 Topping the range was the "Rogue" trim line, offered exclusively as a two-door hardtop.
-The American, alongside the Chrysler A platform vehicles (like the Plymouth Valiant and Dodge Dart), were the only domestic compact cars available as a hardtop coupe, distinguishing them from competitors, the Ford Falcon and Chevrolet Nova, which were only offered as pillared sedans (and a wagon in the Falcon line).
+The American, alongside the Chrysler A platform vehicles (like the Plymouth Valiant and Dodge Dart) and the Chevrolet Corvair, were the only domestic compact cars available as a hardtop coupe, distinguishing them from competitors, the Ford Falcon and Chevrolet Nova, which were only offered as pillared sedans (and a wagon in the Falcon line).

 The 1968 Rambler Americans received minor exterior changes.
 A new chrome horizontal grille bar was introduced, extending prominently outboard to meet the headlights, while the grille sections themselves were given a "blackout" treatment for a more modern appearance.
 A significant visual change for the sedans was modifying the wraparound rear window to a flatter unit, accompanied by a more squared-off "C" pillar.
 This alteration transformed the car's profile from the earlier sedans' overhanging rooflines to a more formal and contemporary look.